 MILLIONS of DOLLARS "FORGIVEN"

 Chattanooga is home to a new grassroots movement organized by residents who believe we can and should influence our local elected officials to reform the current "system" for granting property tax breaks.
 This broad-based coalition calls itself "ATM" (Accountability for Taxpayer Money).
 The effort began with the Black Creek TIF and then expanded to included PILOTs.
-Our efforts have attracted national attention, with a story by the Associated Press (AP) and an interview by the Wall Street Journal and the German media company, Deutsche Welle.
+Our efforts have attracted national attention, with stories by the Associated Press (AP) and the Atlanta Journal-Constitution and interviews by the Wall Street Journal and the German media company, Deutsche Welle.